Phala-Network/gramine/Documentation/devel/onboarding.rst

      supported host in PAL.

      Note that Gramine strives to keep the PAL API as small as possible.
 It is highly discouraged to create new PAL functions without real need.
+Do **not** try to implement this immediately, instead discuss with Gramine maintainers first.

    - You may find more information on syscall implementation in :doc:`new-syscall`.